 It’s a powerful tool for coming up with yet more long tail keywords.

-Again, it’s a very powerful tool and will save you masses of time.
+The free version is still a powerful tool that will save you masses of time.

 Answer The Public

-Answer The Public is a really interesting keyword tool and is based much more on semantics, or the rules of meaning, than other keyword tools.
+Answer The Public is an interesting keyword tool that takes an entirely different approach to keyword research.
+It's based much more on semantics than other keyword tools.

 It combines your root word with prepositions to come up with a huge array of logical possibilities.